facebookresearch/dynabench/docs/owners.md

 ## Annotation configs

 The input/output format for a task, both in terms of what the model expects and how the annotator frontend behaves, are configured in the annotation config under the Advanced tab in the task owners interface.
-Here are examples of annotator configs for NLI, QA, Sentiment Analysis, Hate Speech Detection, and Machine Translation, followed by an explanation for each of the fields in the example annotation configs:
+Here are examples of annotator configs for NLI, QA, Sentiment Analysis, Hate Speech Detection, and Machine Translation:

 * [NLI](https://github.com/facebookresearch/dynabench/blob/main/docs/examples/nli_annotation_config.json)